MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-enterprise-manage-sql.md

 ### Use the data source with DirectQuery connections

-Make sure that the server and database name matches between Power BI Desktop and the configured data source for the gateway.
+Make sure that the server and database names match between Power BI Desktop and the configured data source for the gateway.
 You also need to make sure your user is listed in the **Users** tab of the data source to publish DirectQuery datasets.
 The selection for DirectQuery occurs within Power BI Desktop when you first import data.
 For more information about how to use DirectQuery, see [Use DirectQuery in Power BI Desktop](desktop-use-directquery.md).

 After you publish, either from Power BI Desktop or **Get Data**, your reports start to work.
 It might take several minutes after you create the data source within the gateway for the connection to be usable.

 ### Use the data source with scheduled refresh

-If you're listed in the **Users** tab of the data source configured within the gateway and the server and database name match, you see the gateway as an option to use with scheduled refresh.
+If you're listed in the **Users** tab of the data source configured within the gateway and the server name and database name match, you see the gateway as an option to use with scheduled refresh.

 ![Displaying the users](media/service-gateway-enterprise-manage-sql/powerbi-gateway-enterprise-schedule-refresh.png)